Order

 When comparing the order of two values, we could either return:

-• #less when the first value is less than the second value.
+#lesswhen the first value is less than the second value.#equalwhen both values are equal.#greaterwhen the first value is greater than the second value.

 Some types are naturally ordered like number types Nat and Int.
 But we may define an order for any type, even types for which there is no obvious natural order.